salernolabs/rescuegroups/doc/request/AnimalFiles/readme.md

 #### ::setAnimalfileBinary

-Sets animalfileBinary field with a value of type binary.
+Sets animalfileBinary field with a value of type string.

-    $query->setAnimalfileBinary(binary);
+    $query->setAnimalfileBinary(string);

 #### ::setAnimalfileOldFileName